FACT: Diamond popularity comes at a terrible human blood price.

 And frankly, conflict over control of diamonds isn’t done just because the movie says there's peace in Sierra Leone now.

-the world first became more aware of the human rights’ abuses, dangerous labor practices, terrorist funding, money laundering, and environmental destruction wrought by the mined natural diamond industry
+The humanitarian value of this movie in our opinion was that much of the world first became more aware of the human rights’ abuses, dangerous labor practices, terrorist funding, money laundering, and environmental destruction wrought by the mined natural diamond industry.

 Few movies have been more influential in causing a stirring call for change.